-- Good option for centers without WiFi and/or back-up for caregivers uncomfortable with technology, but be sure to ask - don't make assumptions! - Responses should be entered on a regular basis, ideally within 2 weeks of survey being completed. - Please do not wait until the end of a collection period to enter surveys! - From NCA and your Chapter's perspective, it looks like you are not participating. - Limits the ability to prepare accurate reports if paper surveys have not been entered. - Paper surveys take more staff time and increase risk of data entry errors/difficulty reading participants' handwriting. - Even though entering paper surveys generally takes 5 minutes or less per survey, that adds up over time - 100 surveys = 500 minutes = over 8 hours, an entire workday!
+- Good option for centers without WiFi and/or back-up for caregivers uncomfortable with technology, but be sure to ask - don't make assumptions! - Responses should be entered on a regular basis, ideally within 2 weeks of survey being completed or at least monthly. - Please do not wait until the end of a collection period to enter surveys! - From NCA and your Chapter's perspective, it looks like you are not participating. - Limits your ability to prepare accurate reports if paper surveys have not been entered. - Remember to allocate enough time to enter paper surveys regularly and be very careful when entering responses - this option increases the risk of data entry errors, difficulty reading participants' handwriting, etc. - Even though entering paper surveys generally takes 5 minutes or less per survey, that adds up over time - 100 surveys = 500 minutes = over 8 hours, an entire workday!